bjamturley/MedSchoolAtlas/Embryology/Mesoderm - Musculoskeletal.md

 ***Week 5***: Costal processes (from **sclerotomes**) elongate along body wall
 ***Week 7***: First 7 ribs connect ventrally and cranially to mesenchymal condensates

 The xiphoid process does not ossify until birth.
-The 5 ribs causal to the sternum (false ribs) do not fuse.
+The 5 ribs caudal to the sternum (false ribs) do not fuse.